George Kakasic: 1936 season

 Kakasic played in all 12 games of the season.
 In week one against the Boston Redskins, He made a fumble recovery and ran it for a 26-yard return for the touchdown that led the Pirates 7–0 at the half.
-Kakasic kicked made a 30-yard Field goal that won the game 10–0.
+Kakasic kicked a 30-yard Field goal that won the game 10–0.
 In week 4 against the Chicago Bears 4-yard touchdown pass and kicked the extra point losing 27–9 finishing the season with one touchdown, 2 field goals made.

 1937 season

 Kakasic played in only 11 games of the season.
 In week two against the Brooklyn Dodgers, he kicked the extra points two times, winning the game 21–0, finishing the season with 3 extra points made.

 1938 season

 Kakasic played in only 4 games in his third season.
 He started in only two games of the season, before being replaced by backup kicker Armand Niccolai.